microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     export default createNewMeetingAsync;
     ```

-1. Go to `TeamsMeetingFunction/index.ts` and explore Http Trigger function:
+1. Go to `TeamsMeetingFunction/index.ts` and explore the Http Trigger function:
-    - `createNewMeetingAsync` is imported from `graph.ts`, it will be used to retrieve new event details.
+    - `createNewMeetingAsync` is imported from `graph.ts`.
+It handles creating and retrieving new event details.
     - `userId` is retrieved from `local.settings.json` inside the Http Trigger function.
+This is done by accessing the `USER_ID` environment variable by using `process.env.USER_ID`.
-    - When function is triggered, it calls `createNewMeetingAsync` with the defined user id and returns the new event details in `teamMeetingLink` parameter.
+    - When the function is triggered, it calls `createNewMeetingAsync` with the defined user id and returns the new event details in `teamMeetingLink` parameter.
-    - Function response `res` is defined as `meeting.onlineMeeting.joinUrl` that returns Microsoft Teams meeting link of the new event created in the previous step.
+    - The function accesses the Teams meeting join URL by calling `meeting.onlineMeeting.joinUrl` and returns the value in the body of the response.

     ```typescript
     import { AzureFunction, Context, HttpRequest } from "@azure/functions";